He Is Risen (The Sopranos): Synopsis

 Carmela and Rosalie notice the budding relationship between Meadow and Jackie Jr.; Rosalie is thrilled.
-At a frat-house mixer, he gives her free Ecstasy.
-Later, they are together on her bed; doped and drunk, she falls asleep; he slightly lifts her clothes but goes no further.
+At a frat-house mixer, Jackie Jr. gives Meadow ecstasy.
+Later, they are together on her bed; drunk and high, she falls asleep; he slightly lifts her clothes but goes no further.
 On a date, they make out in his car.
 Meadow warns Jackie that their relationship is unlikely to go anywhere at the moment.
 On another evening, an over-excited Meadow takes Jackie's car and wrecks it.
-She is unharmed, but he is deeply concerned and she asks to spend the night with him instead of being driven home.
+She is unharmed, but he is deeply concerned, and she asks to spend the night with him instead of being driven home.

-In Dr. Melfi's waiting room Tony finds another patient, Gloria Trillo, speaking on the phone.
+In Dr. Melfi's waiting room, Tony finds another patient, Gloria Trillo, speaking on the phone.
 He hears that she works as a saleswoman at a Mercedes-Benz dealership.
-They have been double-booked and he gives her the appointment.
-Later, he visits the dealership and she accompanies him on a test drive.
+They have been double-booked, and he gives her the appointment.
+Later, he visits the dealership, and she accompanies him on a test drive.
 They end up in bed on Tony's boat.
-Gloria calls Melfi to cancel a session.
-Melfi hears Tony's voice in the background.
+Gloria calls Melfi to cancel a session, and Melfi hears Tony's voice in the background.

 Ralphie is intentionally disrespectful to Tony when they meet.
 Each is thinking of killing the other.
 Johnny Sack passes messages between them, amending the messages to bring about a reconciliation.
-At Nuovo Vesuvio, Ralphie abjectly apologizes to Tony for all his past behavior, including his killing of Tracee, and blames his actions on his cocaine use.
+At Nuovo Vesuvio, Ralphie apologizes to Tony for his past behavior, including killing Tracee, and blames his actions on his cocaine use.
 Tony barely acknowledges him.
 Johnny tells Ralphie that Tony was only "posturing."
-He has suggested to Tony that he could promote Ralphie to capo in place of Gigi, but Tony is reluctant.
+He has suggested to Tony that he could promote Ralphie to captain in place of Gigi, but Tony is reluctant.
 Gigi soon dies of a heart attack on the toilet; Ralphie is the best choice to succeed him.
 He is relieved and joyous when Tony tells him of the promotion.
-Then he asks whether he's being promoted on merit or just to replace Gigi.
-Tony does not answer.
-He walks away when Ralphie suggests they have a drink together.
+Then he asks whether he's being promoted on merit or just to replace Gigi; Tony does not answer and walks away when Ralphie suggests they have a drink together.